saurabhp75/saurabhp75.github.io/_notes/javascript.md

 - arrow sytax is generally used.
 - it is not a blocking function.

+## async and defer properties in script tag in HTML
+- Normally browser parse the HTML file, on seeing a script tag it stops the parsing and fetches the script and execures it, after that it continues with the apesing.
+- In case of `async` tag, the fetching of JS script happens in parallel and browser stops when the script is fetched, it executes the script and continues.
+- In case of `defer` tag,  thefetching of scripts happens in parallel and are executed after the browser has paesed the HTML file.
+- `async` does not maintain ther order of script execution but `defer` does.
+- So if you are fetching any unrelated script like google analytics then `async` should be used.
+- For other scripts if you don't know the depedency then it's better to use the defer tag.

 ### OOP in JS

 - OOP is a model based on objects constructed from a blueprint (classes).

 - JS doesn't have Built-in support for classes.
 We mimic classes using constructor functions.
 These constructor functions creates objects through the use of new keyword.

-- Constructor functions: creates an object/instance.
+- `Constructor functions`: creates an object/instance.
 Their first letter should be capitalized.
 They are used along with new to bind the this to the returned object.

 - If a constructor function uses another constructor function (since they share common properties), then it should set the context of this when calling the other constructor function.